 Who are the members of the Hospice team?

-Other professionals on the team include an RN case manager, licensed social worker, physician, nurse practitioner, chaplain, licensed dietician and therapists.
+Professionals on the team include an RN case manager, licensed social worker, physician, nurse practitioner, chaplain, licensed dietician and therapists.
+Caregivers provide assistance with needs related to activities of daily living.
 Volunteers also provide a lot of support in a variety of ways depending on individual needs.

 When should hospice be considered?